 There are many possible causes of sores or scabs on the scalp.
 While many lesions on the scalp are harmless, some can be a sign of an underlying medical condition.

-Contact a doctor about sores and scabs that do not clear up on their own, keep reoccurring, or are very painful or itchy.
-A person should seek prompt medical attention if they suspect the scabs or sores may be infected.
+It is advisable to contact a doctor about sores and scabs that do not resolve on their own, keep reoccurring, or are very painful or itchy.
+People should seek prompt medical attention if they suspect the scabs or sores may be infected.